nikolovlazar/dotfiles/README.md

 > This will download [this gist](https://gist.github.com/nikolovlazar/195f33efd2cd20bb99bdc6263076cca4) and pass it to `bash` for execution.

+This will:

+- Clone the [packer.nvim](https://github.com/wbthomason/packer.nvim) repository to the `$HOME/.local/share/nvim/site/pack/packer/start/packer.nvim` directory
+- Clone this repo to the `$HOME/.dotfiles` directory
+- Create a `dotfiles` alias
+- Create a `.config-backup` directory
-This will clone this repo to the `$HOME/.dotfiles` directory, create a `dotfiles` alias, create a `.config-backup` directory, move any existing config into the backup directory, checkout the actual content from the bare repository to your `$HOME`, and set the `showUntrackedFiles` property to `no`.
+- Move any existing config into the backup directory
+- Checkout the actual content from the bare repository to your `$HOME`
+- Set the `showUntrackedFiles` property to `no`

 ### Manual